 During your experience as a student nurse, you will be providing supervised care for patients at a variety of clinical agencies.
-In order to document your care in the medical record, you will need to gain access to the clinical agency's medical record system.
+To document your care in the medical record, you will need to gain access to the clinical agency's medical record system.
 Many clinical agencies are using an electronic health record (EHR) system.
-Each individual who accesses the record needs to have his or her own unique access code when utilizing the electronic system.
-The clinical agencies need information for the students prior to their arrival on the clinical unit.
+Everyone who accesses the record needs to have his or her own unique access code when utilizing the electronic system.
+The clinical agencies need information for the students prior to their arrival in the clinical unit.
 The request for computer access and the ultimate delivery of the unique access code may take as long as 3 weeks to process.

-In order to expedite the processing of the request for access to clinical records, the nursing program at LTC will need to provide student information with the clinical agencies.
-This information could include information such as birth date, phone number, last four digits of social security number, and LTC student email address.
+To expedite the processing of the request for access to clinical records, the nursing program at Lakeshore will need to provide student information with the clinical agencies.
+This information could include information such as birth date, phone number, the last four digits of social security number, and your Lakeshore student email address.

 Required information varies by clinical site.
-By signing the last page of the nursing program student handbook indicating that the nursing program handbook has been read and is understood, you are also providing the nursing program at LTC permission to share the above information with the clinical agencies when necessary.
+By signing the last page of the nursing program student handbook indicating that the nursing program handbook has been read and is understood, you are also providing the nursing program at Lakeshore with permission to share the above information with the clinical agencies when necessary.

 If further information from students is necessary, students must provide this information in a timely manner after receiving the request from the nursing program or access to the EHR may be delayed which will prevent the student from reviewing the patient's chart and document provided care.
-The lack of providing the necessary information when requested from the nursing program may result in removal from the clinical course.
+The lack of providing the necessary information when requested from the nursing program may result in an unsuccessful enrollment in the clinical or removal from the clinical course.